Raskiller503/HVAC-IoT-Performance-Monitor/README.md

-# Realtime HVAC system performace ckeck kit
+# Real-time HVAC system performance check kit

 This is an IoT based BI-Tech(Behavioral Insight X Technology) platform for check Coefficient of Performance (COP) real-time in VRF system.